Iniquitatis/sd-webui-temporal/docs/temporal/tab_pipeline.md

         * **Normalized** — normalization of the mask image to use the full range from black to white.
         * **Inverted** — inversion of the mask image.
         * **Blurring** — blurring radius of the mask image.
+* **Averaging** — averaging of last generated frames.
+    * **Frame count** — amount of last generated frames to be blended together to produce a final frame.
+        * **NOTE:** Slows down the morphing effect, increases the general middle-scale detail precision, and makes the resulting frames blurrier (can be somewhat mitigated by enabling the **Sharpening** filter).
+    * **Trimming** — factor of distribution trimming (e.g. `0.25` trims 25% of the darkest and brightest colors), controlling the sharpness and bringing means closer to the median.
+        * **NOTE:** The higher this value is, the longer it will take for any visible changes to occur: factor of `0.5` will require approximately half of **Frame count** first iterations.
+    * **Easing** — frame averaging easing factor.
+The more this value is, the sharper is the blending curve, leading to less contribution for each previous frame; at the value of `0` all frames will be blended evenly.
+        * **NOTE:** This parameter won't have any effect if **Trimming** is greater than `0`.
+    * **Preference** — "brightness preference" of the averaging algorithm.
+At minimum, it prefers the darkest colors, at maximum—the brightest ones.
+        * **NOTE:** The greater the **Trimming** is, the less this parameter will affect the result.
 * **Blurring** — frame blurring.
     * **Radius** — blurring radius.
 * **Color balancing** — common color balancing.